 In recent years, industrial FFF has been transitioning from prototyping to small-batch production and end-use part manufacturing.
-As demand continues to grow, printing services have become an increasingly critical component of the additive manufacturing value chain.
+According to the Wohlers Report 2026, global AM revenues reached $24.2 billion in 2025, representing 10.9% year-over-year growth, with printing services accounting for 48% of the market -- the largest share -- and growing at 15.5%.
+The Asia-Pacific region reported average revenue growth of 19.8%, leading all regions.
+As demand continues to grow, printing services have become an essential part of the AM industry value chain.

 At the same time, the industry faces several key challenges: